ArminJo/ServoEasing/README.md

 This will print internal information visible in the Arduino *Serial Monitor* which may help finding the reason for it.

 # Revision History
+### Version 1.5.1
+- Added support for STM32 cores of Arduino Board manager.
+Seen in the Arduino IDE as "Generic STM32F1 series" from STM32 Boards.

 ### Version 1.5.0
 - Use type `Print *` instead of `Stream *`.
 - New LightweightServoExample.